timspro/firestore-util/README.md

 `limit` restricts the amount of documents returned.
 By default, it is 500.

-`unbox()` is an additional function exported that will return the actual documents when passed the query result as in the introductory example.
+`unbox()` is an another exported function that will return the actual documents when passed the query result as in the introductory example.

 ```js
 insert(db, collection, [[id1, data1], [id2, data2], ...], {merge})